Images and Media

 Insertion Points

-We need to know where in the article your media will fit best, please indicate precisely where the image is to be inserted either within a draft of the piece, or on the Media Planning Spreadsheet if one has been shared with you.
+We need to know where in the article your media will fit best.
+Please indicate precisely where the image should be inserted, either within a draft of the piece or in a separate email or document.

 Captions and Credit

-Each image needs a caption that briefly describes the relevance of the image to the article.
+Each image needs a caption that briefly describes the image’s relevance to the article.
 See the journal for examples.

-Attached to the caption, we will include a credit and permissions statement indicating the owner of the image, and the permissions status.
+We will attach a credit and permissions statement indicating the image’s owner and permissions status to the caption.
 Again, see the journal for examples.

 Permission and or Rights to Publish